boscoh/peptagram/readme.md

-# PEPTAGRAM - ROB EXTRA FRIENDLY COFFEE VERSION
+# PEPTAGRAM - ROB'S AWESOMEST VERSION

 `peptagram` generates a single-page HTML5 web-app to visualize proteomics analyses for: